Macrometacorp/tutorial-jamstack-pollingapp/README.md

 1. Clone this reopo
 2. Run `npm install` to get all the `node modules`
 3. Execute `npm run develop` to start the local server.
 This will start  local development server on `http://localhost:<some_port>` and the GraphiQL should be at `http://localhost:<some_port>/___graphql`
-4. To build the code for deployment execute `npm run build`.

 # 6. How to deploy app(UI) on CloudFront